ahdis/ch-alis/input/pagecontent/message.md

 ### FHIR message (Bundle)
-This transmission format (Fig. rights) is defined as a message type that corresponds to a Bundle as a FHIR resource.
+This transmission format (Fig. right) is defined as a message type that corresponds to a Bundle as a FHIR resource.
 A Bundle has a list of entries.
 The first entry is the MessageHeader, in which a transaction type that corresponds to a Bundle is then referenced.
 One or more ChargeItems are listed in the transaction.

 * Profile: [FHIR message (Bundle)](StructureDefinition-ch-alis-message.html)
 * Examples: ALIS Complete43 ([XML](Bundle-AlisExampleComplete43.xml.html), [JSON](Bundle-AlisExampleComplete43.json.html)), Service interface 1 (XML, JSON), Service interface 2 (XML, JSON)